United States of America Mathematical Talent Search: Prizes

 Prizes are given to all contestants who place within a certain range.
 These prizes include a shirt from AoPS, software, and one or two mathematical books of varying difficulty.
 Prizes are also awarded to students with outstanding solutions in individual rounds.
-Further, after the third round, given a high enough score, a student may qualify to take the AIME exam even without qualifying through the AMC 10 or 12 competitions.
+Further, after the third round, a student may qualify to take the AIME exam even without qualifying through the AMC 10 or 12 competitions if their score is at least a 68 out of 75.
+As of the 2025-2026 competition season, the USAMTS offers 15 spots for the USAMO and 10 spots for the USAJMO with priority of their AIME Score to their USAMTS score.